-The Department of Operations and Decision Technologies (ODT) is the home to innovative programs in supply chain and operations management, business analytics, and information systems management.
-Together, the three areas of study increase efficiencies, improve processes, and deliver goods and services that affect everyone’s daily lives.
+The Department of Operations and Decision Technologies (ODT ) is home to innovative and programs in business analytics, cybersecurity, information systems, and supply chain and operations management.
+Together, these areas of expertise increase efficiencies, improve processes, and deliver goods and services that affect everyone’s daily lives.
 Our supply chain and operations management curriculum focuses on the operation of the entire supply chain, from suppliers to manufacturers to customers and everything in between.
 Our business analytics, decision sciences and quantitative analysis curriculum focuses on extensive use of data, statistical and quantitative analysis, explanatory and predictive modeling, and fact-based management to drive decision-making.
-Finally, our information systems curriculum blends business and technology to apply IT innovatively to better lead enterprises in this rapidly changing era of pervasive networks and AI.
+Finally, our information systems curriculum blends business and technology to apply IT innovatively to effectively lead enterprises in this rapidly changing era of pervasive networks and AI.

 Supply Chain and Operations Management